Mesfin-1/simple_shell/README.md

-This is repo for simple shell team project. the authors are Mesfin adn Moses
+This is repo for simple shell team project. the authors are Mesfin and Moses